cortisiko/imageDiff/README.md

-Quick image diff'ing tutorial using rembrandt
+Quick image diff'ing tutorial using rembrandt and node.js